aliaksandrgis/airquality-airflow-dags/deploy/vps/README.md

 ## Scheduling the pipeline
 The `airquality_data_pipeline` DAG runs one-shot producer modules inside Docker containers (via `DockerOperator`), so you should NOT keep the long-running `producer` service running in parallel (it will duplicate ingestion).

+If Airflow image build fails, make sure you are building from `deploy/vps` and that your host has network access to fetch Airflow constraints and PyPI packages.